 Quinn’s advice, still laughing, was, “You just look at our killer outfits at the club, and it won’t matter what kind of boots you wore growing up!
 The words’ll just flowwww.”
 And she made a flowing gesture with her arms as if dancing the hula.
 “Fashion appreciation is buried deep inside all of us… it’s a girl thing!”

 Lois wasn’t so sure about that.
-But what she was sure of as a girl thing was helping another girl away from an abusive relationship.
+But what she was sure of as a girl thing — a woman thing, rather — was helping another woman away from an abusive relationship.
 So she braced herself, at the same time opening the recording app on her phone.
 “Call me a tomboy, then.”
 And she tapped the red button.
 “I assume you already have these killer outfits.
 Describe them to me in detail — and use all the fashion terms you girls can come up with.”

 “The biggest thing I don’t understand–” Clark’s dash to put his newly empty mug in the sink and his tablet on its charger formed barely a break in his statement– “is why you did this at all.
 You’re not a society reporter, and I’m willing to bet those lead-lined paragraphs earlier didn’t actually come from you.
 And let’s not forget that you — and you–” throwing Bruce a somewhat accusatory look– “spent the evening spying on supervillains.”